department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

  [H3] Does %%applicant's name%% have other health insurance? (* Required)  </summary>

-- ( ) %%applicant's name%% has other health insurance {if checked add form 10-7959c to the Application submitted page} {if checked add copy of health insurance card to the Application submitted page}
+( ) %%applicant's name%% has other health insurance { if checked add form 10-7959c to the Application submitted page } { if checked add copy of health insurance card to the Application submitted page }
-- ( ) %%applicant's name%% doesn't other health insurance
+( ) %%applicant's name%% doesn't other health insurance

 { Buttons } Cancel adding applicant / Back / Continue